study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/seo-optimization.md

-# SEO Optimization Guide - ORCATech Learning Platform
+# SEO Optimization Guide - LabDojo Learning Platform

-This guide covers Search Engine Optimization (SEO) best practices, implementation strategies, and maintenance procedures for the ORCATech Learning Platform to maximize visibility and organic traffic.
+This guide covers Search Engine Optimization (SEO) best practices, implementation strategies, and maintenance procedures for the LabDojo Learning Platform to maximize visibility and organic traffic.

 ## Table of Contents